atkinssamuel/NHL-Salaries-Multiple-Linear-Regression/README.md

 G, A, A1, A2, PTS, Shifts, TOI, TOIX, TOI/GP, TOI%
 ```

-The [c_corr_values.csv]() file includes all of the p-values and r-values for each dependent-independent data pairing.
-As mentioned previously, variables that had an r-value less than -0.6 or greater than 0.6 were said to strongly correlate with the output variable.
+The [c_corr_values.csv](https://github.com/atkinssamuel/NHL-Salaries-Multiple-Linear-Regression/blob/master/results/centermen/c_corr_values.csv) file includes all of the p-values and r-values for each dependent-independent data pairing.
+As mentioned previously, variables that had an r-value less than -0.6 or greater than 0.6 were said to strongly correlate with the output variable and were considered for the following phase of the analysis.

+The variables above were then testing for multi-collinearity using the aforementioned linearity metrics.
+These results are available in the